albertllousas/texas-holdem-kata-with-purescript/README.md

   ✓︎ a final hand should be greater than a fold
-  ✓︎ two final hands should compared using their best combinations game » compare best combinations of a two different hands (ranking with their corresponding cards) ✓︎ should compare by rank when rankins are different ✓︎ if two hands hold Royal Flush, the pot is divided ✓︎ if two hands hold the same straight flush, the pot is divided ✓︎ if two hands hold straight flush, then the higher ranking straight flush wins
+  ✓︎ two final hands should compared using their best combinations game » compare best combinations of a two different hands (ranking with their corresponding cards) ✓︎ should compare by rank when rankings are different ✓︎ if two hands hold Royal Flush, the pot is divided ✓︎ if two hands hold the same straight flush, the pot is divided ✓︎ if two hands hold straight flush, then the higher ranking straight flush wins